 - Airfare: Students will apply for the Cornell Off-Campus Opportunity Fund (OCOF).
 Guidelines for the OCOF grant are provided in the online application.

 - Housing and food: Students will receive an ILR grant to cover housing and some hosted-meals.

 - Cornell travel nurse/medical for vaccinations: $150, depending on student's vaccination history (or a visit with a personal physician)

 - Nicaraguan visa: no cost for US Citizens

-- Meals and incidentals: $150 (estimated depending on personal spending habits)
+- Some meals and incidentals: $150 (estimated depending on personal spending habits)

 - UHC (emergency evacuation insurance): Free for Cornell students

 Funding: Program costs including housing, some meals, program-related transportation and excursions will be covered by the ILR School through a special grant.

 Students will be required to pay for all personal-related spending (some meals, souvenirs, etc.), passport costs, immunizations, and health insurance coverage while in Nicaragua (most health insurance policies already cover international healthcare costs).

 Housing: Students and program leaders will stay in a hotel approved by the ILR School.